milnepe/flood-falcon/README.md

   }
 ...
 ```
-Use the "description" key to find the nearest arear to you and then take the "@id" url for that area.
+Use the "description" key to find the nearest area to you and then take the "@id" url for that area.
 For example:
 "@id" : "http://environment.data.gov.uk/flood-monitoring/id/floodAreas/061FWF10Witney"

 Now take the last part of the "@id" url which is the key for that area, in this case "061FWF10Witney"